 Choose the Right Mattress

 You’ll want to pick a bed that’s suitable for sleep apnea patients, and that’s also good for side-sleepers as you may find your sleep quality improves when on your side.
-See our guide to the best mattresses for side sleepers, or continue on to our picks for the best mattress for sleep apnea.
+See our guide to the best mattresses for side sleepers, or scroll back up for more info on our picks for the best mattress for sleep apnea.

 Use a CPAP Pillow